openequella/openEQUELLA/README.md

 sbt installEquella
 ```

+By default:
-By default it will install with an admin url of `http://localhost:8080`.
+* It will configure an admin url of `http://localhost:8080`.

-It will be installed inside the `equella-install` folder.
-You can run the services scripts
+* It will be installed inside the `equella-install` folder.
+* It will be configured for the Postgres DB `equellatests` at `localhost:5432`, expected a username / password of `equellatests` / `password`.
+These details can be changed as desired.

-inside the `manager` folder or you can run the `startEquella` and `stopEquella` sbt tasks.
+You can run the services scripts inside the `manager` folder of `equella-install` or you can run the `startEquella` and `stopEquella` sbt tasks.